DevResults/DevResultsTools/InstanceExport/PowerShell/README.md

 In order to use it, you should:

-1. Download the InstanceExport power shell script available in this repo to your machine.
+1. Download the [InstanceExport.ps1](https://raw.githubusercontent.com/DevResults/DevResultsTools/main/InstanceExport/PowerShell/InstanceExport.ps1) PowerShell script available in this repo to your machine.

 2. Reach out to us at help@devresults.com to request an Instance Export Manifest.